 Aside from manually going through folders, there are two main ways to find the file you are looking for.

 Box features a powerful search function.
 You can filter searches by folder, owner, type, date, and size.
-Box’s search is made more useful by its ability to index the full-text of your documents.1 A full list of file formats that Box will index for search is available here.
+Box’s search is made more useful by its ability to index the full-text of your documents.
+(There is actually an index limit of 10,000 characters, or approximately three pages of content) A full list of file formats that Box will index for search is available here.

 If you like to create a separate folder for each matter, you will appreciate that Box shows folders before files when conducting a search.